The best iPad alternatives

 ✅ You want to limit your spend: This budget-beater is ideal for light creative work.

-✅ You want a tablet primarily for note-taking and drawing: Why spend more on a powerful processor?
+✅ You want a tablet primarily for note-taking and drawing: In which case, why spend more on a powerful processor?

 ❌ You need high-performance computing: This isn't up to tasks like image and video editing.

-❌ You use professional-grade creative tools: Android is limited to the software it can run.
+❌ You use professional-grade creative tools: The Android operating system limits the software it can run.

 🔎 Lenovo Tab P12 with Matte Display offers a budget-friendly option for students and casual users, providing a paper-like drawing experience. ★★★★

 What you need to know: Released in June 2024, the Lenovo Tab P12 with Matte Display targets budget-conscious users seeking a versatile Android tablet for creative and casual tasks.
-Battery life impresses too, offering nearly 10 hours of streaming and exceptional standby performance.
-While not a powerhouse, the Lenovo Tab P12 with Matte Display delivers remarkable value for casual creative users.
+Battery life impresses too, with nearly 10 hours of streaming and exceptional standby performance on offer.
+So while it's not a powerhouse, the Lenovo Tab P12 with Matte Display delivers remarkable value for casual creative use.

 Design and build: Exceptionally thin at 6.9mm, the tablet features a sage green casing with curved edges.
 Despite its large 12.7-inch form factor, it remains relatively lightweight at 610g.
 The magnetic stylus attachment and optional detachable keyboard (£130) enhance its versatility.